 Is your back talking to you after walking and bouncing the baby around?
+What if you find a more optimal standing posture?
 See what it feels like to bring your rib cage over the pelvis.

 We typically find ourselves leaning back in a posterior sheared standing posture.
 It is natural to recline a little so we can gaze at the baby and also it’s very similar to the posture many women adapt in the final months of pregnancy.

 Instead, try bringing your rib cage over your pelvis in standing.
-This will put your diaphragm and abdominal wall at a more optimal length, offering a better mechanical advantage (more efficiency).
-You’ll naturally use your gluts more, because your pelvis won’t be tucked under.
+This will put your abdominal wall at a more optimal length, offering a better mechanical advantage (more efficiency).
+This will also help your diaphragm and pelvic floor muscles work together.
+As you inhale both the diaphragm and pelvic floor muscles will release towards your feet and when you exhale they will both come back up towards your head.
+You’ll also use your gluts more, because your pelvis won’t be tucked under.

 For the babies who love movement, you can multitask your yoga practice and leg workout with Goddess Pose.
 Start standing with your feet wider than hip distance apart in Five Pointed Star.
 Turn your legs out slightly from the top of the thigh so your feet are pointing around 45 degrees out.
 Bend your knees and send your knees behind you, activating your hip external rotator muscles.